Keynotes

 - The indirect rebound effects of AI as undone science: philosophical reflection on two structural causes • Damien Lacroux, Aurélie Bugeau and Anne-Laure Ligozat

-- Cultivating a Historicist Sensibility through Permacomputing • Nils Bonfils and Aarjav Chauhan
+- Cultivating a Historicist Sensibility through Permacomputing • Nils Bonfils, Aarjav Chauhan and Christoph Becker

 - Towards a systemic framework for assessing the environmental rebound effects of Artificial Intelligence • Simon Delarue